Hokkien: Southeast Asia

-There are also Hokkien speakers scattered throughout other parts of Indonesia (such as Jakarta and around the island of Java), Thailand (especially Southern Thailand on the border with Malaysia), Myanmar, other parts of Malaysia (such as Eastern (Insular) Malaysia), Brunei, Cambodia, and Southern Vietnam (such as in Saigon / Ho Chi Minh City), though there are notably more of Teochew/Swatow background among descendants of Chinese migrants in regions such as parts of Peninsular Malaysia, Thailand, Cambodia, Laos, and Southern Vietnam.
+There are also Hokkien speakers scattered throughout other parts of Indonesia—including Jakarta and the island of Java—Thailand, Myanmar, East Malaysia, Brunei, Cambodia, and Southern Vietnam, though there is notably more Teochew and Swatow background among descendants of Chinese migrants in Peninsular Malaysia, Thailand, Cambodia, Laos, and Southern Vietnam.

 History

-Variants of Hokkien dialects can be traced to three sources of origin: Tong'an, Quanzhou and Zhangzhou.
-Both Amoy Hokkien and most of Taiwanese Hokkien is heavily based on the Tong'an dialect, and to a lesser extent, on Quanzhou and Zhangzhou dialects, while the rest of the Hokkien dialects spoken in South East Asia are derived their respective homelands in southern Fujian.
+Variants of Hokkien dialects can be traced to 2-4 main principal dialects of origin: the original two being, the Quanzhou (泉州 (Choân-chiu / Chôaⁿ-chiu)) and Zhangzhou (漳州 (Chiang-chiu / Cheng-chiu)) dialects, and in later centuries Xiamen/Amoy (廈門 (Ē-mn̂g / Ēe-mûi)) and Tong'an (同安 (Tâng-oaⁿ)) as well.
+The Amoy and Tong'an dialects are historically mixtures of Quanzhou and Zhangzhou dialects, since they are the geographic and linguistic midpoint between the two, while the rest of the Hokkien dialects spoken in Taiwan and Southeast Asia are respectively derived from varying proportions of the above principal dialects in southern Fujian.

 Southern Fujian

-During the Three Kingdoms period of ancient China, there was constant warfare occurring in the Central Plain of China.
-Northerners began to enter into Fujian region, causing the region to incorporate parts of northern Chinese dialects.
-However, the massive migration of northern Han Chinese into Fujian region mainly occurred after the Disaster of Yongjia.
-The Jìn court fled from the north to the south, causing large numbers of northern Han Chinese to move into Fujian region.
-They brought the Old Chinese spoken in the Central Plain of China from the prehistoric era to the 3rd century into Fujian.
+During the Three Kingdoms period of ancient China, there was constant warfare occurring in the Central Plains of China.
+Ethnic Han Chinese gradually migrated from Henan to the mouth of the Yangtze to the coasts of Zhejiang and later began to enter into the Fujian region, which in ancient times was originally Minyue country, populated with non-Chinese Baiyue, causing the region for the first time in ancient times to incorporate Old Chinese dialects of which would later become Min Chinese.
+The massive migration of Han Chinese into Fujian region mainly occurred after the Disaster of Yongjia.
+The Jìn court fled from the north to the south, causing large numbers of Han Chinese to move into Fujian region.
+They brought the Old Chinese spoken in the Central Plain of China from the prehistoric era to the 3rd century into Fujian that later became Min, which later split off into its respective branches, of which Hokkien descends from the Southern Min branch of it.

 In 677 (during the reign of Emperor Gaozong of Tang), Chen Zheng, together with his son Chen Yuanguang, led a military expedition to suppress a rebellion of the She people.
 In 885, (during the reign of Emperor Xizong of Tang), the two brothers Wang Chao and Wang Shenzhi, led a military expedition force to suppress the Huang Chao rebellion.
-Waves of migration from the north in this era brought the language of Middle Chinese into the Fujian region.
+Waves of migration from the north in this era brought the language of Middle Chinese into the Fujian region, which gave Hokkien and all the other Min languages its literary readings.

-Xiamen (Amoy)

-The Amoy dialect is the main dialect spoken in area of Port of Xiamen, that is, southwest corner of Xiamen island in the Chinese city of Xiamen (formerly romanized and natively pronounced as "Amoy").
-Historically, Port of Xiamen had always been part of Tung'an country until after 1912 of Republic of China era.
-Amoy dialect cannot simply be interpreted as a mixture of Zhangzhou and Quanzhou dialects, but rather it is formed on the foundation of Tung'an dialect with further inputs from other sub-dialects, namely from the adjacent Zhangzhou dialect.